 What happens after Lung Cancer Diagnosis?

-By taking the time to focus on a healthy lifestyle each individual can make an attempt to decrease their risk of a lung cancer diagnosis.
-November is lung cancer awareness month.
-Please encourage yourself, family and friends to seek additional resources to help you or a loved one quit smoking.
+By taking the time to focus on a healthy lifestyle, each individual can make an attempt to decrease their risk of a lung cancer diagnosis.
+Seek out additional resources or encourage your family and friends to seek additional resources to help you or a loved one quit smoking.
 It is never too late to quit.
 Make sure your home is safe from radon.
 If you do smoke, speak with your doctor about a low-dose CT scan.
 We are stronger when we fight together.

 Schedule a lung cancer screening today.